 DISCUSSION

 Expenditure on statins has been a significant contributor to the increasing burden on the NHS budget exceeding £600 million in 2004.
-The main drivers of increased expenditure were: (i) increased utilisation of statins overall between 1998 and 2015 (Figures 1 and 2) and (ii) Utilisation of more expensive branded agents (Zocor®, Lipitor® and Crestor®) (Figure 2).
-Increased statins utilisation has been reported in many studies across Europe, Australia, and China in recent years.[6, 35-38] This increase was attributed to the aggressive utilisation of statins for primary and secondary prevention of coronary heart disease.[39-41] The impact of branded statins on expenditure in our study is similar to the findings in a study in Sweden.[42]
+The main drivers of increased expenditure were: (i) increased utilisation of statins overall between 1998 and 2015 (Figures 1 and 2) and (ii) utilisation of more expensive branded agents (Zocor®, Lipitor® and Crestor®) (Figure 2).
+Increased statins utilisation has been reported in many studies across Europe, Australia, and China in recent years.[6, 35-38] This increase was attributed to the aggressive utilisation of statins for primary and secondary prevention of coronary heart disease.[39-41] The impact of branded statins on expenditure in our study is similar to the findings from a Swedish study i .[42]
 The price of generic simvastatin fell sharply during the study period as a result of the competition between generic manufacturers.
 This was in line with Cook et al’s work describing the large number of competitors producing generics after the patent expiry of 11 out of 13 blockbuster agents just two months after patent expiry.[43]
 The availability of less expensive generic simvastatin reduced expenditure as it replaced branded simvastatin (Table 2 and Figure 1).
 Expenditure on statins was reduced further with the availability of generic atorvastatin (Figure 1).
 Although the utilisation of statins continued to increase during the post generic atorvastatin phase, the overall expenditure decreased dramatically as a result of genericisation of simvastatin and atorvastatin in the market (Figure 2).

 Segmented regression was used to identify the effect of the availability of generic simvastatin and atorvastatin (the market leaders) and the more potent rosuvastatin on the utilisation of different doses of these medicines.
 This analysis compared the pattern (trend) and level of utilisation before and after each patent expiry and drug launch.

 The segmented regression analysis suggests that potency and unit cost were the key influencing factors for choosing statins over the last 18 years in primary care in England.
-Policy changes such as NICE guidance and National Service Framework appeared not to have influence the utilisation of statins (Figure 2).
+Policy changes such as NICE guidance and National Service Framework appeared not to have influenced the utilisation of statins (Figure 2).